Northwestern University Dance Marathon

 The Northwestern University Dance Marathon, commonly known as NUDM, is a philanthropic dance marathon held every March at Northwestern University in Evanston, Illinois.
 Founded in 1975, NUDM is one of the nation's most established and largest entirely student-run philanthropies.
 NUDM is one of the only annual Dance Marathons in the country to continually change its primary beneficiary.
-NUDM has raised over $1 million for its beneficiaries each year since 2011, and involves over 1,000 students participating as dancers and committee members.
+NUDM has raised over $23 million for its beneficiaries in its 50-year history, and involves over 1,000 students participating as dancers and committee members.
 Since 1997, the Evanston Community Foundation has been NUDM's secondary beneficiary.

 Recent marathons

+2024

+In 2024, NUDM supported Ronald McDonald House Charities- Chicagoland and Northwest Indiana (RMHC-CNI) and the Evanston Community Foundation (ECF).
+RMHC-CNI is a nonprofit organization that houses and supports families with children in need of medical attention, providing them with a “home away from home” while their child is in the hospital.
+This was the 50th year of NUDM, and the event took place for 15 hours in Welsh-Ryan Arena for the first time.
+NUDM raised $342,138 for its beneficiaries during the 2024 event.

 2023

 In 2023, NUDM supported Little Heroes League (LHL) and the Evanston Community Foundation (ECF).
 This was NUDM's 26th year working with ECF.
 LHL is a Chicago-based nonprofit organization working to improve the lives of medically complex babies and their families by providing life-saving care coordination services, both while the babies are being treated in the NICU and after they are discharged to outpatient status.
 This was the first year the beneficiary was able to visit the NUDM tent after the COVID-19 Pandemic.
-NUDM raised $434,455 for its beneficiaries during it's 2023 event.
+NUDM raised $434,455 for its beneficiaries during its 2023 event.